Battle for Terra: Plot

 The trio tracks the ship to a secret underground military facility where the elders and Doron, the leader of the council, secretly retain the military technology from prior conflicts.
 After infiltrating the facility and fixing the ship, they fly to the Ark.
 In it, the commander of the human army, General Hemmer, takes over the Ark in a coup, and declares war on Terra.
 Mala finds Roven, but gets detected.
 A fight with the guards starts, in which she gets captured and Roven, while trying to keep the humans away from him with a laser, unintentionally causes a decompression that kills him and the men.
 Hemmer tells Jim his goal is to turn Terra into a new Earth.
-He will drop the Terraformer, a huge machine capable of creating an Earth-like atmosphere onto the planet's surface, annihilating the Terrians in the process.
+He will drop the Terraformer, a large machine capable of creating an Earth-like atmosphere onto the planet's surface, annihilating the Terrians in the process.
 To test his loyalty, Hemmer creates a scenario in which Jim has to choose between killing Mala or his younger brother Stewart.
-Jim saves Stewart, while discreetly ordering Giddy to rescue Mala by breaking the glass.
+Jim saves Stewart, while discreetly ordering Giddy to rescue Mala and help her escape back to Terra.
 Hemmer orders Jim to join the space-fighters in charge of defending the Terraformer, while he personally supervises the mission within the machine.

-Doron and the Terrian elders allow Terrians to defend their planet with their stockpile of military tech, but are hopelessly outnumbered with an unexpectedly large amount of opposing fighters.
+Doron and the Terrian elders allow Terrians, along with Mala, Senn and Giddy, still under Jim's order to protect her, to defend their planet with their stockpile of military tech, but are outnumbered by the opposing fighters.
 The humans drop the Terraformer onto the surface and it begins to poison the planet with oxygen.
-As the machine is close to completing its objective, Jim finds Mala fighting Stewart, and realized the immoral decision in killing the Terrians.
-He destroys the Terraformer with missiles while enduring flak fire.
-The ensuing explosion kills Jim as it consumes his damaged fighter.
-Mala, Giddy and Stewart steer away from the fireball and barely survive the fight.
-The Terraformer's scorched skeleton collapses, leaving only one leg standing in its wake.
+As the machine is close to completing its objective, Jim finds Mala fighting Stewart in retaliation for shooting down Senn.
+Realizing the immoral decision in killing the Terrians, he turns back to destroy the Terraformer with missiles, killing a betrayed Hemmer.
+Mala, Giddy and Stewart steer away from the fireball in time, but Jim's critically damaged ship fails and is consumed.
+He accepts to dying in peace.
+The Terraformer collapses.

-After the Terraformer's destruction and Hemmer's death, humans and Terrians agree to live in peace.
-Having abandoned the Ark, they establish a colony on the planet, where a statue of Jim is erected in honor of his heroic actions.
+Humans and Terrians agree to live in peace.
+Having abandoned the Ark, the humans establish a colony on Terra, which is a city-sized tent where the humans can breathe oxygen.
+A giant statue is erected in Jim's honor.